 - Make sure you have a good message.
 If you’re trying to generate leads, make sure your message (or offer) is appealing within your actual ad copy.
 Whenever I see Facebook ads that don’t work, it’s usually because the audience or the messaging isn’t quite right.

-If you need help with creating a social media strategy using Facebook ads to help your business generate more leads and sales then check out the video on our social media strategy page.
+If you need help with creating a social media strategy using Facebook ads to help your business generate more leads and sales then check out the free 10 minute training video I recorded here.

 It will give you a birds eye view of how Facebook ads and everything else fits in to your marketing plan.